Newspaper Page Text

 protect the Panama Canal, says the

-Memorial, since “the Republic of
+Memorial, since “the Republic ol

 Haiti has repeatedly given assur

-ances to the American governmenl
+ances to the American government

 that in the event of war no foreign

-power would be permitied to es
+power would be permitted to es

 tablish air or naval bases or coaling

-stations in Haiti,”
+stations in Haiti.”

 Treaty “Forced”